SonjaDJ/jujitsu-charts/readme.md

 Setup and usage instructions:

-    1. Make sure python2.7 is installed and is what you are calling when you call python (2.6 will probably work too) (2.4 will not work)
+    1. Make sure python2.7 is installed
+    and is what you are calling when you call python (2.6 will probably work too)
+    (2.4 will not work)
+    (3.x will not work)

     2a.
 For Mac, make sure that the command line utility "say" is installed and functioning